 You can do this through LinkedIn, and also through networking, including informational interviews.
 People are usually happy to talk about their own careers, so you can see what led them on their path.
 Talk to people in a variety of careers so you can see the different paths people take.
 There’s not just one path you can take to reach a particular career, so take this as an opportunity to explore all your options!

 The goal here is not to find a career path that you can copy.
 You have to find your own path and opportunities, and career paths are not one-size-fits-all.
-But seeing how others got into their careers will give you ideas about what kind of options you have.
+But seeing how others got into their careers will give you ideas about what kind of options you have and help you set your own professional goals.

-As a student, you have access to some additional resources.
+As a student, you have access to additional resources that can help your career growth.
 In high school, your guidance counsellor can help, and most Canadian universities have a career centre that can provide support once you’re a student there.
 They will be able to help you on your career exploration journey by providing resources and asking effective questions.

-People pay big money for career counselling, so take advantage of the services at your university while you can!
-They can provide advice, ask you helpful questions, and point you to even more helpful resources.
+People pay big money for career counselling, so take advantage of the services at your university while you are an undergraduate student!
+Career counsellors can provide advice, ask you helpful questions, and point you to new resources.

 Try career assessments